Easy Homemade Recipes

 The outer edges of the crispy shell are sometimes dipped in chocolate and pistachios for a unique look.

+You can save time by buying store-bought shells at your local grocery store.
 Generally the shells come in two sizes a small 3 inch shell or larger 6 inch shell.
 I personally like the smaller shells because they make the perfect bite sized pastry for a special treat.

 How Many Calories in Cannoli with Ricotta?